Teleport Kubernetes Access for CI/CD

 Log in to your cluster with tsh so you can use tctl from your local machine.

 You can also run tctl on your Auth Service host without running "tsh login"

 first.tsh login --proxy=teleport.example.com --user=myuser

 Create a new local user for Jenkinstctl users add jenkins --roles=robot

 Creates a token for 25hrstctl auth sign --user=jenkins --format=kubernetes --out=kubeconfig --ttl=25h

-The credentials have been written to kubeconfigcat kubeconfig
+Verify that these credentials have been written to kubeconfig:

 This kubeconfig can now be exported and will provide access to the automation tooling.